 6. You’re just having a hard time right now.

-Stressful relationships outside of romantic relationships may also cause problems.
-It’s hard to be relaxed and vulnerable if there’s a conflict with one’s other family or in-laws.
+Likewise, stressful relationships outside of your romantic relationship may also cause problems.
+It’s hard to be relaxed and vulnerable if you’re dealing with some massive argument with your family or friends.

-Affection may be much easier for everyone once these stresses are resolved.
+See if affection becomes easier for you once these stresses are resolved.

 Final thoughts about why you are not an affectionate person.

-Still, there’s nothing inherently wrong with you if you’re just a person who doesn’t do well with affection.
-Some people aren’t wired that way, which is entirely okay.
+Still, there’s nothing wrong with you if you’re just a person who doesn’t do well with affection.
 You may need to just make a little extra effort to help better connect with your loved ones in a way that makes sense for you both.

 If you’d like to explore your lack of affection with a therapist, BetterHelp.com is a website where you can connect with a therapist via phone, video, or instant message.